-You will pay a $3 service fee for every vehicle renewed at the kiosk.
-This fees directly pays for the technology and is not assessed or retained by the county.
-There also is a $0.50 convenience fee to pay via check or a 2.15% fee to pay via credit or debit card.
+You will pay a $3 service fee for every vehicle renewed at a kiosk, or $3.95 at kiosks inside King Soopers stores.
+This fee pays for the technology and is not assessed nor retained by Arapahoe County.
+In addition, there is a $0.50 convenience fee to pay by check, or 2.15% convenience fee to pay by credit or debit card.

 If you do not live in one of these counties, the kiosks are not available for your transaction.
-More counties may authorize kiosk transactions for their residents later this year.
 For information, please contact your county motor vehicle office.

 There are 20 kiosk locations in 12 Colorado counties.
 Only citizens of the following counties can renew their license plates at a kiosk, and may use any kiosk in the state : Arapahoe, Adams, Boulder, Broomfield, Douglas, El Paso, Fremont, Jefferson, La Plata, Larimer, Mesa and Weld.
 Find your nearest kiosk at www.arapahoegov.com/kiosk.